 Welcome to the K-Optional Newsletter, where we post about interesting real-world tech solutions.
 If you like this type of thing, consider subscribing at the bottom where it says “Get the latest in full stack engineering”.
-Feel free to email jack at koptional dot com with comments or to talk software architecture.
+Feel free to email jack@koptional dot com with comments or to talk software architecture.

 An SPA problem and a roundabout solution

 You know when they say, “it’s so crazy, it just might work”?
 Well I don’t believe that.
 I say go for the airtight plan - Michael Scott.

 One of our clients runs a financial marketplace single-page application (SPA), hosted on static file-serving infra.
 Static SPAs dynamically construct page content in the browser after load.
 In contrast, server-rendered applications send all or most HTML within the initial page response.

 There are pros and cons to the static SPA: